52North/innovation-prize/README.md

 The 52°North Student Innovation Prize has a long history of creative concepts developed and implemented by students.
-In previous iterations, we have kept the technology areas open to cover many different aspects and problems in the geoinformation world.
+In previous iterations, we have kept the technology areas open to cover many different aspects and problems in the geoinformation/GeoIT world.
 For this year's iterations we have decided to take a different path and provide a pre-defined problem statement while allowing students to be creative in the area of solution development.